greg7mdp/parallel-hashmap/README.md

 Click here [For a full writeup explaining the design and benefits of the Parallel Hashmap](https://greg7mdp.github.io/parallel-hashmap/).

-The hashmaps provided here are built upon those opensourced by Google in the Abseil library.
+The hashmaps provided here are built upon those open sourced by Google in the Abseil library.
 They use closed hashing, where values are stored directly into a memory array, avoiding memory indirections.
 By using parallel SSE2 instructions, these hashmaps are able to look up items by checking 16 slots in parallel,  allowing the implementation to remain fast even when the table is filled up to 87.5% capacity.

 > **IMPORTANT:** This repository borrows code from the [abseil-cpp](https://github.com/abseil/abseil-cpp) repository, with modifications, and may behave differently from the original.
 This repository is an independent work, with no guarantees implied or provided by the authors.
-Please go to [abseil-cpp](https://github.com/abseil/abseil-cpp) for the official Abseil libraries.
+Please visit [abseil-cpp](https://github.com/abseil/abseil-cpp) for the official Abseil libraries.

 ## Installation